devcolor/mongoose-populate-options/README.md

 *Note: Just like `setOptions`, order matters. `setPopulateOptions` will affect all populate calls before it, but not after it.
 Options from `setPopulateOptions` will overwrite options that have alread been set.*

 *Note: This method does not set options on the query itself.*

+#### Submodule
+You can also load the submodule that will give will take a populate value (e.g. `friends` or `{ path: 'friends', options: { limit: 10 } }` and return an object that has the new options inserted at every level.
+This may be useful when manually dealing with options, like within an API.

 ## Contributing